Skip to Content

 Fingerling potatoes are known for their small, elongated, and narrow shape, resembling fingers.
 They are less starchy than other potato varieties, like russet potatoes, making them well-suited for roasting, grilling, steaming, boiling, and air frying!
 Cooking fingerling potatoes in an air fryer is a quick and convenient way to achieve a crispy, tasty side to serve alongside, steak, chicken, and salmon.

-• Fingerling Potatoes: For consistent cooking, cut the potatoes into wedges so they cook at the same rate.
+• Fingerling Potatoes: Cut the fingerling potatoes into wedges so they cook at the same rate.

-• Olive Oil: Coat the potatoes in olive oil for a crispy finish.
+• Olive Oil: Coat the potatoes in extra-virgin olive oil for a crispy finish.

-• Spices: No air fried fingerling potatoes recipe is complete without garlic powder, paprika, kosher salt, black pepper, and dried herbs like dried oregano, and dried thyme.
+• Spices: Complete the air fried fingerling potatoes recipe with a flavorful combination of garlic powder, paprika, kosher salt, black pepper, and dried herbs like oregano, and thyme.

 Additions and Substitutions